Electric Vehicles and Heat Pumps

 7. How long will it take for remedial works to be completed?

 This will vary depending on the nature of the intervention required to deliver an adequate supply to the property being assessed.
-Each connection is different, so the premises and network must be assessed before providing an estimate time of delivery.
+Each connection is different, so the premises and network must be assessed before providing an estimated time of delivery.